syncfusion-content/asp.netwebforms-docs/aspnet/Visual-Studio-Integration/Toolbox-Configuration.md

    N> * You must reset the toolbox, when the installed components  are not reflected properly in the Toolbox. * This tool configures only the components  that are located under {Installed Location}\Assemblies\{Framework version}.

+## Configuring toolbox in Visual Studio 2022

+From 2021 Volume 3, Syncfusion started providing toolbox support for .NET framework in Visual Studio 2022 Toolbox.
+After installing the Syncfusion ASP.NET WebForms installer, Syncfusion controls will be automatically configured in the Visual Studio 2022 toolbox for ASP.NET WebForms projects.